lmitechnologies/Gadget_Inspection_Template/pipeline/how-to.md

 3. Execute inference on input data.
 4. Format the results for use by other services like GoFactory and automation controllers.

-Your custom class, `ModelPipeline`, will inherit from a [`PipelineBase` class](https://github.com/lmitechnologies/LMI_AI_Solutions/blob/trevor_dev/lmi_utils/pipeline_base/pipeline_base.py), which provides a robust set of helper functions to simplify development.
+Your custom class, `ModelPipeline`, will inherit from [PipelineBase class](https://github.com/lmitechnologies/LMI_AI_Solutions/blob/trevor_dev/lmi_utils/pipeline_base/pipeline_base.py), which provides a robust set of helper functions to simplify development.
 In this guide, some helpful utility functions are imported from the [LMI AI Solutions (AIS) repository](https://github.com/lmitechnologies/LMI_AI_Solutions).

 # Understanding the Core Components
 Before writing code, you must understand these key components:

-- `PipelineBase` Class: The base class for your pipeline.
+- PipelineBase Class: The base class for your pipeline.
 It provides essential tools like model loaders, result formatters, and exception tracking.
 - `pipeline_def.json`: Your pipeline's main configuration file.
-The contents of this file are passed as the `configs` dictionary to your pipeline's methods.
+The contents of this file are passed as `configs` dictionary to your pipeline's methods.
 This allows you to define pipeline related configurations.
-- `../static_models/manifest.json`: A collection of static models information, such as model paths, model roles, model types, etc. We call it `manifest.json` thoughout this tutorial.
+- `../static_models/manifest.json`: A collection of static model configurations, such as model paths, model roles, model types, etc. We call it `manifest.json` unless mentioned otherwise.
 - Model Roles: A concept for associating a specific model with a step in the inspection process (e.g., 'anomaly_model', 'detection_model').
-These are defined both in `pipeline_def.json` and `manifest.json`, and used by the base class to load the correct model.
+These are defined both in `pipeline_def.json` and `manifest.json`, and used by the base class to load correct model(s).
 - `self.models`: An ordered dictionary initialized in the base class.
 Your `load()` function must populate it using model instances.
 - `self.results`: A dictionary that holds the output of pipeline prediction.
 Your `predict()` function must populate and return it.